 If you have questions about whether your work or subject matter falls within the parameters of the project, read “A note on the parameters for submissions and writers” on the about page.

 long form is for contemplative and narrative works of creative nonfiction from 1,000 to 7,500 words, or for longer interviews.
 These works should dive deep into complexities and nuances, rather than simply rambling out a succession of episodes.

 golden days is for shorter works of creative nonfiction up to 1,000 words, or for brief interviews.
 These works should capture a moment in time or provide a sketch of a single person, place, or experience.

 road trips is for works of creative nonfiction about that very thing.

-watch & listen is for reminiscing about an album, song, movie, TV show, or concert and telling why it was meaningful to the writer as a Generation Xer in the Deep South.
+watch & listen is for reminiscing about an album, song, movie, TV show, concert, record store, movie theater, or video rental place, and telling why it was meaningful to the writer as a Generation Xer in the Deep South.

 (If you are unfamiliar with the term “creative nonfiction,” editor Lee Gutkind describes it as “true stories well told” or “factually accurate prose about real people and events.”
 You can learn more by clicking here and reading a full description.)

 Use the contact form on the about page to query the editor before submitting.
 Please include information about 1.) the submission’s subject matter, 2.) its relevance to the project, 3.) its length in words, and 4.) whether there are images available to accompany the text.

 While all submissions will receive a response, there is no guaranteed response time.

 Previously published works are OK to submit, as long as the author has the rights to grant.
 If the work has already been published, please share that fact in your initial query.